 LAKE MANAGEMENT TREATMENT COMMITTEE

-CO-CHAIRS | BRENT SCHNELL & DAVE BAKER
+CHAIR | BRENT SCHNELL

-We treat the invasive species Eurasian Watermilfoil (EWM) since it spreads quickly and proliferates, crowding out native plants and provides a lower quality habitat than the native plants for fish.
+The Long Lake Association treats the invasive species Eurasian Watermilfoil (EWM) since it spreads quickly and proliferates, crowding out native plants and provides a lower quality habitat than the native plants for fish.
 It can also create dense mats near the water surface that entangle boat propellers and make it difficult to swim or fish.
-In 2023, approximately 9 acres were treated for Eurasian Watermilfoil (EWM).
-This represents only 0.3% of the combined total surface area/bottomlands of Long, Ruth, and Mickey lakes.
-The treatment area from 2022 to 2023 decreased by 25% which shows we continue to make progress lowering the EWM levels.
-This means we are in maintenance mode and have Eurasian Watermilfoil (EWM) under good control in our lakes at this point in time.
+LLA currently uses a combination of ProcellaCOR and 2,4-D to treat EWM.
+In 2025, 4 acres were treated in June (1 acre with ProcellaCOR and 3 acres with 2,4-D), and 7 acres were treated in July with 2,4-D (11 acres total).
+Therefore, LLA treated a total of 11 acres for Eurasian Watermilfoil (EWM) in 2025.
+This represents treating less than 0.4% of the total area of Long and Mickey Lakes combined.
+Although it is virtually impossible to totally eradicate Eurasian Watermilfoil (EWM, we are now in maintenance mode and have EWM under good control in our lakes at this point in time based on our continuous surveillance and treatment program.
+If you receive an EWM treatment permission letter, please sign and return it so we can continue to control EWM in our lakes.

-ProcellaCOR EC is a new, state of the art treatment for invasive aquatic plant species like Eurasian Watermilfoil (EWM) with the benefits listed below:
+ProcellaCOR EC is a new, state-of-the-art treatment for invasive aquatic plant species like Eurasian Watermilfoil (EWM) with the benefits listed below:

-- Since ProcellaCOR EC will keep EWM at bay for much longer than other solutions, it reduces the need for two treatments per year as is typically required with other treatment options.
+• Since ProcellaCOR EC will keep EWM at bay for much longer than other solutions, it reduces the need for two treatments per year, as is typically required with other treatment options.

 INVASIVE SPECIES FUNDING